Chiikar/PWC-Call-Centre-Analysis/README.md

 - The dataset comprises 5001 rows, including the header, and 10 columns.
 - No inconsistent data or characters were observed within the dataset.
 - Null values were identified in the Speed of answer in seconds, Satisfaction ratings, and AvgTalkduration columns.
-- To enhance clarity, the column name 'answered(Y/N)' was modified to 'Call Answered (Yes/No)', with 'Y' and 'N' values replaced by 'Yes' and 'No' respectively.
+- To enhance clarity, the column name 'answered(Y/N)' was renamed to 'Call Answered (Yes/No)', with 'Y' and 'N' values replaced by 'Yes' and 'No'.
-- Similarly, the 'Resolved' column name was adjusted to 'Resolved (Yes/No)', with 'Y' and 'N' values substituted accordingly.
+- The 'Resolved' column name was renamed to 'Resolved (Yes/No)', with 'Y' and 'N' values replaced by 'Yes' and 'No'.
-- Null values in the Satisfaction rating column were replaced with '0', while those in the AvgTalkDuration column were retained to maintain data integrity.
+- Null values in the Satisfaction rating column were replaced with '0',The speed of answer in seconds column wa also replaced with '0', while those in the AvgTalkDuration column were retained to maintain data integrity.

 ### RESULT
 The cleaned dataset was imported into Power BI for data visualization and subsequent analysis.